caha11/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I attempted to gather the data using the remote simulator, however it was extremely laggy and hard to control.
+I then tried to gather the data using the simulator on the local machine.
+However, uploading the data to the online workspace was taking VERY long, and the workspace would refresh mid-upload.

+Hence, I had to resort to Udacity's sample data.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At first I tried the LeNet model which was working fine for the first few seconds, but it wasn't sufficient for the full lap.
+The model was too small for this system.
+More layers could be added to combat the underfitting, but I decided to go for a more proven model from Nvidia which had 5 convolutional layers compared to LeNet's 2.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 108-125) is discussed in "Model Architecture and Training Strategy" (point 1.)

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+To recover from going too far to the left and too far to the right, the left and right images from the left and right cameras were used.
+The corresponding measurements were then added with a correction factor of 0.2 (left: +0.2, right: -0.2).

+To prevent overfitting and left turn bias, the images with corresponding measurements were flipped and added to the training and valid data.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had ~120k number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 2, since the accuracy wasn't improving that greatly after the 1st epoch.
+Also the training accuracy and validation accuracy were pretty close after the 2nd epoch.